osmanmuglu/Portfolio/README.md

 #### Programming and data engineering:

-<b>Flask App - Task Master:</b> In this project we built Task master applicaton using Flask for your daily to-do list. .
+<b>Project 1 - Flask App - Task Master:</b> In this project we built Task master applicaton using Flask for your daily to-do list. .
 Witin this project we used Python, SQLalchemy (database), HTML and CSS.
 In this application you can add, update and delete items within your to-do list.
 The data that is used on the website goes through the database.

+<b>Project 2 - Wheather data:</b> Within this project we mine the wheather data of Google.
+For this a python code is wirtten in order to get elements from the wheather data on Google.

+<b>Project 3 - Lunch database and table:</b> Here we create a database and table.
+Also we fill this table with data.
+In this project we used python and Sqlite 3.

 ### Programming and Data analysis: